List of the verified oldest people

 Jeanne Calment, the world's oldest verified person, lived to the age of 122 years, 164 days.

 These are lists of the 100 known verified oldest people sorted in descending order by age in years and days.
 (Note: The exact lifespan of people listed with the same number of years and days may differ because of leap days that occurred during their lifetime.)
 The oldest person ever whose age has been independently verified is Jeanne Calment (1875–1997) of France, who lived to the age of 122 years and 164 days.
-(Note: Calment's case was disputed in a Russian study posted online in 2018, and a followup paper published in January 2019, although other researchers have dismissed this on the basis of extensive prior research into Calment's life.)
+(Note: Calment's case was disputed in a Russian study posted online in 2018, and a followup paper published in January 2019, which other researchers have dismissed on the basis of extensive prior research into Calment's life.)
 The oldest verified man ever is Jiroemon Kimura (1897–2013) of Japan, who lived to the age of 116 years and 54 days.